parthpanchal123/Hike-it-Up/README.md

-# Flutter Beacon-app
+# Hike-it Up : A real-time location sharing app .

-A Flutter application that allows you to share your accurate location with either one or multiple people in real time.
+Hike-it Up is a simple application that allows you to share your location with your friends or family for a particular duration of time.

-The duration of the location sharing time can be set .
-The hike can be shared to other users via a link or a passkey
+# How it works ?
+1) You create a new hike if you need to share your location.
+You add your name and the hike-duration , that is for how long you need to share your location.
+You can even increase the location afterwards.

+2) Once a new hike is created, now you can share the link of the hike to single or multiple friends, and they now will have access to your location.
+You can even generate a passkey for the hike, instead of the link and that too works.

+3) Once, the hike period terminates, the app automatically stop's sharing your location .

   ## Screenshots

 * Initial Screen ( Either create a new hike or join an existing one )